Josh Wilder

-Josh Wilder is an American playwright whose work has been performed regionally across the United States and is best known for The Dandelion Plays, a work-in-progress play cycle inspired by Wilder’s experience growing up in inner city Philadelphia.
+Josh Wilder (born 1990) is an American playwright whose work has been performed regionally across the United States and is best known for The Dandelion Plays, a work-in-progress play cycle inspired by Wilder’s experience growing up in inner city Philadelphia.
 His play, Leftovers, won The Great Plains Theatre Conference’s Holland New Voices Playwright Award in 2014.
 Wilder received a B.F.A. in acting from Carnegie Mellon and an M.F.A. in playwriting from the Yale School of Drama.

 Biography

 Wilder grew up in South Philadelphia, raised by his single mother.
 At ten years old, Wilder won a lottery to attend the Philadelphia Performing Arts Charter School.
 After discovering August Wilson's play, Fences, Wilder wrote his first script when he was thirteen.
 Josh Wilder continued to study theatre at the Philadelphia High School for Creative and Performing Arts and went on to attend Carnegie Mellon for acting and playwriting at Yale.
 Playwright Quiara Alegría Hudes acted as a mentor for Wilder throughout high school and beyond, encouraging him to pursue the craft.